Sean-Dickey-thycotic-com/ssi-docs/index.md

 For instance, the third-party code may fail to respect Token expiry or issue calls too quickly without waiting for responses and time-outs.
 Third-party integrations are supported by verifying that the ThycoticCentrify application is functioning correctly.
 ThycoticCentrify does not support, code or maintain third-party code or scripts.

-For commercially sold third-party products which have vendor support will at ThycoticCentrify's discretion, if the third-party product can provide a knowledgeable resource, ThycoticCentrify may elect to attend calls with the third-party vendor if they are able to share specifics about how they integrate with the ThycoticCentrify application. __The goal of such calls would be to advise the third-party vendor about what they need to change to better integrate with ThycoticCentrify products__.
+For commercially sold third-party products which have vendor support will at ThycoticCentrify's discretion, if the third-party product can provide a knowledgeable resource, ThycoticCentrify may elect to attend calls with the third-party vendor, if they are able to share specifics about how they integrate with the ThycoticCentrify application. __The goal of such calls would be to advise the third-party vendor about what they need to change to better integrate with ThycoticCentrify products__.

 ### Professional Services Integrations